python/devguide/coredev.rst

 reputation for being a very nice group of people and we would like to keep it that way.

 Second, please be prompt in responding to questions.
-We are all volunteers so what little free time one can dedicate to Python should be spent being productive.
+Many contributors to Python are volunteers so what little free time they can dedicate to Python should be spent being productive.
 If you have been asked to respond to an issue or answer a question and you put it off it ends up stalling other people's work.
-It is completely acceptable to say you are too busy, but you need to say that instead of stringing people along.
-This obviously applies to anything you do on the issue tracker as well.
+It is completely acceptable to say you are too busy, but you need to say that instead of leaving people waiting for an answer.
+This also applies to anything you do on the issue tracker.

 Third, please list what areas you want to be considered an expert in the :ref:`experts`.
 This allows triagers to direct issues to you which involve